Create a Windows HostProcess Pod

 creation and provides the absolute host path to the container volume.
 Relative paths are based

-To access service account tokens the following path structures are supported within the container:
+To access service account tokens (for example) the following path structures are supported within the container:

 Resource limits (disk, memory, cpu count) are applied to the job and are job wide.
 For example, with a limit of 10MB set, the memory allocated for any HostProcess job object will be capped at 10MB.
 This is the same behavior as other Windows container types.
 These limits would be specified the same way they are currently for whatever orchestrator or runtime is being used.
 The only difference is in the disk resource usage calculation used for resource tracking due to the difference in how HostProcess containers are bootstrapped.